Balapan (TV channel)

 Balapan (Balapan - pipsqueak, chick) is a Kazakh children's TV channel.

 History

 Balapan began streaming on TV on September 27, 2010.
 It is part of the RTRC JSC "Kazakhstan".
 On September 3, 2012, broadcasts moved into a new media center "Qazmedia ortalyğy" in Astana.
 The station broadcasts 17 hours a day in Kazakh in the SD format.
 Broadcast hours are 07:00 - 00:00 AM.
+It is the only independent international broadcaster in the world dedicated to children's content.